METALS-Copper down on rising stockpiles, strike threat curbs losses

 By Zandi Shabalala

-LONDON, July 5 Copper prices eased for a fourth straight session on Wednesday on a surge in warehouse stocks but the threat of strike action at two Chilean mines curbed losses.
+LONDON, July 5 (Reuters) - Copper prices eased for a fourth straight session on Wednesday on a surge in warehouse stocks but the threat of strike action at two Chilean mines curbed losses.

 Benchmark copper on the London Metal Exchange slipped 0.9 percent to a one-week low of $5,841 per tonne in official trade.